Prismacolor (PC) 72 color set includes: 48 chroma colors, 11 tints, 13 non-color.

 Here they are colored on the 36 Real Color Wheel.
-4-5-7, plus one extra added color, Prismacolor's PC919 Non-Photo Blue as the Cyan.
+4-5-7, plus one extra added pencil/color, Prismacolor's PC919 Non-Photo Blue as a tint of Cyan.

 RCW's Three Set Numbering System:

-*Values: 9 shadow blocks down to neutral dark, 9 tint blocks up to white.
+Value: 10 shadow blocks down to neutral dark, 10 tint blocks up to white.

-*3 Primary colors are equally separated by 120 degrees on a circle of 360 degrees. #1 is yellow, #13 is magenta and #25 is cyan.
-Painting; in the outer 10 blocks of tints singularly blend each of these 3 transparent colors evenly to white in the Tint (double diget) outer circle blocks.
-Each 10 degree block of color starts as the pure mass-tone tube color #1.0, to the first tint color, #1.01 than on to white #1.10.
+The 3 Primary colors are equally separated by 120 degrees on a circle of 360 degrees. #1 is yellow, #13 is magenta and #25 is cyan.
+To color in the outer 10 blocks, blend each of these double diget colors evenly to white.

 How to read this palette list.